fluid-queue/fluid-queue/README.md

 `!random`* will select a random level from the queue.

 `!weightedrandom`* will select a random level from the queue using the amount of time spent online and waiting in the queue as weight.

+`!weightednext`* will select the level from the queue with the most amount of time spent online and waiting in the queue.
+If multiple users have the same maximum time spent then the level nearer to the top will be chosen.

 `!subnext`* will select the next subscriber's level from the queue.